 Hosts to include in the Certificate¶

 The most important attribute in the certificate is the SAN (Subject Alternate Name) attribute.
-It should contain the Fully Qualified Domain Name (FQDN) of the IFS MWS host.
+It should contain the Fully Qualified Domain Name (FQDN) of the IFS Cloud host.

 The Common Name (CN) is a deprecated attribute, but might be required by older integration systems, so it's better set to contain the Fully Qualified Domain Name (FQDN) of the host as well - but is not required by IFS Cloud.